matandanieli/matandanieli/README.md

 Hi there I'm Matan Danieli :)

-🎓   1st year Computer Science Student at The Open University.
+🎓   1st year Computer Science Student at The Open University of israel.

 💻   Graduate with honors of the post-IDF "Combat Soldiers Hi-Tech Program" Full-stack course in Sela College.

-🤔   Exploring new technologies and developing software.
+🤔   Exploring and eager to learn new technologies and developing software.

-💬 Ask me about sports, chess.
+💬 Ask me about sports, chess :)

 📫 How to reach me: mail: matandanieli123@gmail.com or linkdin - https://www.linkedin.com/in/matandanieli